yaseminkhan/Buzz/README.md

-# BuzzSocial
+# Buzz

-BuzzSocial is a social media-inspired web application developed using the MERN stack (MongoDB, Express, React, Node.js).
+Buzz is a social media-inspired web application developed using the MERN stack (MongoDB, Express, React, Node.js).
 This project focuses on full-stack development skills, featuring user authentication, dynamic content display, and a modern interface designed with Material-UI.

 ## Features